LAHAINA, Hawaii -- I waited decades to come to Maui and see this fabled basketball event in person.

-LAHAINA, Hawaii — Aloha from the Maui Invitational!
-The greatest in-season college basketball event has delivered once again, as it always does.
-How great it is to have this bracket back at the Lahaina Civic Center.
+Monday's quarterfinals provided what's probably the best Day 1 in the history of this incredible tournament, now in its 41st iteration.
+The greatest in-season college basketball event has delivered once again, as it always does, and somehow managed to outdo its reputation.
+To have it happen this year, of all years, carries a lot of meaning.
+The Invitational is back at the Lahaina Civic Center.
 Remember, COVID and the tragic 2023 wildfires prevented this hallowed, humble gymnasium from hosting its premier event in 2020, 2021 and 2023.

-After Monday's action, and with some tributes to Maui mainstay, the late Bill Walton, I'm all the more appreciative that the Lahaina natives are once again hosting such a magical event.
+After Monday's action, and with some tributes to Maui mainstay, the late Bill Walton, I'm all the more appreciative that the Lahaina natives are once again hosting such a magical gathering of basketball and love on an island with an everlasting spirit.
 This region deserves this.
 All of it.
-And it's a privilege to be able to cover it in person for the first time.
+Monday was a karma boomerang to those who've put on this event for so long.
+And it's a privilege to be able to cover it in person.
 All feels right with the LCC being the center of the college hoops world on the week of Thanksgiving.

-Auburn makes school history with late rally over Iowa State
+Auburn makes school history with bonkers rally over Iowa State

-The scene was incredible, as they often are in this cozy gym on the western coast of one of the most picturesque islands in the world.
+The scene was sublime, as they often are in this cozy gym on the western coast of one of the most picturesque islands in the world.

 AUBURN WINS AFTER BEING DOWN 18 AND IT IS ABSOLUTE SCENES MAUI FOREVER pic.twitter.com/sy94aRogdN